Bistable reaction equations with doubly nonlinear diffusion: Reactions of Type C': asymptotic behaviour

 where $\underline{u}_0 \in \mathcal{C}_c(\RR)$ is defined by $\underline{u}_0(x) := \min\{a,u_0(x)\}$.
 Consequently, we deduce $\underline{u}(x,t) \leq u(x,t)$ and $0 \leq \underline{u}(x,t) \leq a$ in $\RR\times(0,\infty)$ thanks to the comparison principle, and, furthermore:

-This last property easily follows by applying Proposition 8.1, Theorem 2.6 of \cite{AA-JLV:art} to $\underline{u} = \underline{u}(x,t)$ and remembering the scaling property quoted at the beginning of this section (we could even repeat the construction done in \cite{AA-JLV:art} using the ``change sign'' TWs introduced in Subsection \ref{FINALREMARKODEPARTCPRIME}.
-Note that this procedure applies to higher dimensions $N \geq 1$ too, as explained in Theorem 2.6 of \cite{AA-JLV:art}. $\Box$ \paragraph{Proof of Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPECCPRIME}: Case $\boldsymbol{N=1}$, range $\boldsymbol{\gamma = 0}$.} Fix $m > 0$ and $p > 1$ such that $\gamma = 0$.
-The proof in this range is similar to the previous one, with some modifications.
+This last property easily follows by applying Proposition 2.4, Proposition 8.1, Theorem 2.6 of \cite{AA-JLV:art} to $\underline{u} = \underline{u}(x,t)$ and remembering the scaling property quoted at the beginning of this section (we could even repeat the construction done in \cite{AA-JLV:art} using the ``change sign'' TWs introduced in Subsection \ref{FINALREMARKODEPARTCPRIME}.
+Note that this procedure applies to higher dimensions $N \geq 1$ too, as explained in Theorem 2.6 of \cite{AA-JLV:art}. $\Box$ \paragraph{Remark.} Note that in \emph{Step 3} of the above proof we have applied some results of \cite{AA-JLV:art} even if the reaction $f(\cdot)$ (satisfying \eqref{eq:ASSUMPTIONSONTHEREACTIONTERMTYPEDPME}) is not assumed to be \emph{concave} in $[0,a]$, as it was in the Fisher-KPP setting (cfr. with the assumptions in (1.2) of \cite{AA-JLV:art}).
+The validity of our procedure follows from the fact that the concavity assumption was used only in Proposition 2.4 of \cite{AA-JLV:art} to prove that solutions (to the Fisher-KPP problem) possess ``minimal non-contracting level sets'' for large times.
+More precisely: for any $\widetilde{\varrho}_1 > 0$, there exist $\widetilde{\varepsilon}_1 > 0$ and $t_0 > 0$ (depending on the initial data) such that